natividadesusana/instagram-layout/README.md

 # Project developed for Bootcamp Driven Education

-## Globo.com main page layout with html and css.
+## Instagram static page layout with html and css.

 #### Requirements for the project: